Sunday Arrival Process

 Leader Tip: The hot tub is a great place to plan your unit’s next year of program.

 Sooner or later everyone has to go home.
-Please instruct the parents of your Scouts that we will be holding a camp wide flag ceremony at the old parade field at 9:30 AM, which they are invited to attend.
-After the awards are given out everyone is dismissed at approximately 10:00 AM.
-Camp officially closes at 11 AM.
+Please instruct the parents of your Scouts that we will be holding a camp-wide flag ceremony at the Old Parade Field at 9:30 AM on Saturday.
+All parents are invited to attend.
+After the awards are given out, everyone is dismissed at approximately 10:00 AM.
+Camp officially closes after the final ceremony.

-Your unit’s medications may be picked up between 7 AM and 10 AM Saturday after your Scouts have taken morning medications.
+Your unit’s medications may be picked up from the Health Lodge between 7 AM and 10 AM, after your Scouts have taken morning medications.
 Your unit’s medical forms will not be returned.
 Please make copies of them before you arrive at camp.

 Detailed information about the camp’s policies on medications in camp, dealing with food allergies and dietary concerns, and Ockanickon’s procedures on medical emergencies can be found on the Camp Health Policies page.